islamhaqq/UnrealEngineDeepDive/README.md

 This layer of the engine handles collision detection and rigid body dynamics (which is where it gets "physics" from).
 Calling it physics is a bit of a misnomer, as the engine is primarily concerned about forces and torques acting on rigid bodies, and not much of anything else.

 Typically, game engines do not implement their own physics engine.
-Instead, they use SDKs from a third-party physics engine.
-Hence, Unreal Engine uses Nvidia's PhysX SDK, which is a free industrial-strength physics and collision engine.
+Instead, they use SDKs from a third-party physics & collision engine.
+Hence, Unreal Engine uses Nvidia's PhysX SDK, which is a free and open source.
 It does however have some of custom implementation such as `ARigidBodyBase`.
 It does not use Havok or Open Dynamics Engine.

+Unreal Engine uses the `PxRigidActor` class from PhysX's `physx` namespace to represent dynamic and static rigid bodies.

 Relevant folders are `Runtime/PhysicsCore` and `Runtime/Engine/PhysicsEngine`.

+## UObject

+All objects in the engine are derived from this class.

+## UActor

+The word "Actor" is not a term unique to Unreal Engine, and can be found even in Nvidia's PhysX.
+It is the base class for all objects that can be placed in the world.
+Specifically, it is a
+`UObject` with a transform.

 ## Components